DiegoCastro-R/DiegoCastro-R/README.md

 ### Hello, you 👋
 - 🔭 I’m currently working on Typescript/React/Node Projects
-- 🌱 I’m currently learning Elxir
+- 🌱 I’m currently learning Elixir
 - ⚡ I’m currently specializing in Typescript
 - 👯 I’m looking to collaborate on Blockchain, and Crypto.
 - 📫 How to reach me: Find me on LinkedIn: https://www.linkedin.com/in/diegocastro-r